Travellers visiting Zagreb meet 5 challenges to having a true experience. But where’s challenges, there’s also solutions.

 Check out my ultimate Zagreb guide which includes plenty of non-touristy things to do!

-Zagreb’s way of life is similar to the slow food movement.
+In essence, Zagreb’s way of life is similar to the slow food movement.

 #2: Zagreb guides don’t capture the whole picture